Azumi67/FRP-V2ray-Loadbalance/README.md

    - Enter your subdomain and email, choose a username, password and port when asked.
    - Enter Tunnel Port [for example 443 or any port you want]- Same value for both Kharej & Iran
    - Enter Iran and Kharej v2ray port, I used the same port for each new IPV6.
 [You can test different ports.]
    - Kharej v2ray port is your original v2ray port and Iran v2ray port is your new v2ray port.
+   - This works well with Kharej multiple IPV6 and ports[ Directory : FRP Simple V2ray-Kharej-IPV6-Six ipv6 tunnel]

       ---------------------------------------------------------------
 **LoadBalance Kharej Single Port**